Rangers is for young women aged 14 to 18.

 Rangers offers an exciting and flexible programme with a huge variety of challenges and opportunities for personal development.

-Members of The Senior Section can choose from a wide range of unique and exciting opportunities, including travel in the UK and around the world, volunteering with younger girls within Girlguiding as a Mentor or Leader, and working towards valuable qualifications.
+Members of Rangers can choose from a wide range of unique and exciting opportunities, including travel in the UK and around the world, volunteering with younger girls within Girlguiding as a Mentor or Leader, and working towards valuable qualifications.

 In this section of guiding, women participate in a fun and flexible programme known as Look Wider.
 The programme offers a range of activities and challenges and motivates members to try out new things.
 It is flexible and participants can take their chosen activities as far as they wish, from taster level all the way to gaining a qualification that is recognised outside guiding.
 The programme is linked to a variety of recognised qualifications or awards, both within and outside guiding.

-The opportunities and challenges offered by the Senior Section can be followed by a group or by individual members, or by women not attached to a Unit (sometimes known as ‘Lones’).
+The opportunities and challenges offered by Rangers can be followed by a group or by individual members, or by women not attached to a Unit (sometimes known as ‘Lones’).
 They are designed to be particularly beneficial to girls getting ready to embark on a career or go to university.

-The Senior Section ‘Look Wider’ Programme is based around eight programme areas known as Octants:
+The ‘Look Wider’ Programme is based around eight programme areas known as Octants: